Donasien/Machine_Learning/README.md

 ## Deployment And How To Run This Model
 1. Create Model Machine Learning and saved the model
+2. Install ENV in python

+  py -m pip install --user virtualenv

+4. create folders to hold Flask files and Machine Learning models

+    mkdir (name folder)

-2. install flask as a framework for creating Machine Learning Model APIs
+5. install flask as a framework for creating Machine Learning Model APIs

-3. create folders to hold Flask files and Machine Learning models
-4. Install ENV in python
+   pip install flask

-5. Import the required libraries.
+7. Import the required libraries.
-6. Running the flask code that has been created in app.py
+8. Running the flask code that has been created in app.py

    (choose folder) flask run

-8. Testing on Postman whether the model was successfully converted into an API.
+9. Testing on Postman whether the model was successfully converted into an API.

 ![API ML](https://i.ibb.co/PQWXHKf/Screenshot-79.png)